XelaLord/TWFingerprintLogin/README.txt

 editor are HIGHLY recommended, the system is technically capable of running without them, but only technically.

-The Arduino script should already be uploaded onto the Arduino but if itís not, do that, I guess.
+The Arduino script should already be uploaded onto the Arduino but if it‚Äôs not, do that, I guess.
-You can run the python scripts through the windows terminal, or through IDLE, thatís up to you.
+You can run the python scripts through the windows terminal, or through IDLE, that‚Äôs up to you.
 Run the script corresponding to your desired action and follow the prompts.
-Iíve tried to make it as easy as possible.
+I‚Äôve tried to make it as easy as possible.

 SECTION 4: Google Drive API
-In order for the system to update a google attendance spreadsheet a couple things need to be set up first, but like before Iíve tried to make it as easy as possible.
+In order for the system to update a google attendance spreadsheet a couple things need to be set up first, but like before I‚Äôve tried to make it as easy as possible.
 We need 4 things
 The desired spreadsheet to be shared with the google service account